ARMmbed/lora-docs/docs/loriot.md

 Now that we have set up the gateways and they can reach the internet, it's time to install the LORIOT software on them, so they have a place to send the LoRa packets.

+<span class="notes">**Note on the Kerlink IoT station:** Often the Kerlink IoT station comes pre-configured with the packet forwarder (run `ps | grep pkt` to see if one is running).
+If this is the case, make sure the packet forwarder does not start on startup by removing the entry from `/etc/init.d`.</span>

 ## Installing the LORIOT software

 1. [Sign up](https://eu1.loriot.io/register.html) for an account.